Transform Your Career with Us - Sign-On Bonuses Available for Technologists!

 • High risk for developing breast cancer (lifetime risk of >20% as determined by your physician)

 The dense breast tissue notification law has resulted in confusion among women and primary care physicians.
-However, understanding what breast density is, how it is determined, as well as your individual risk for developing breast cancer, will allow you along with your physician to make an educated choice concerning supplemental breast screening.
+However, understanding what breast density is, how it is determined, and your individual risk for developing breast cancer, will allow you and your physician to make an educated choice about supplemental breast screening.